DavidePosillipo/AI_Safety/README.md

 # Safety in AI
 ## Robustness metrics for Deep Learning predictions

 Portfolio Project for the Data Science Retreat

-**WORK IN PROGRESS: THE REPO WILL BE UPDATED IN THE NEXT DAYS.
-Thanks for the patience.**

 How reliable are predictions of Deep Learning algorithms?
 In this project I investigated:
 1. an extension of WGAN (Wasserstein Genetarive Adversarial Networks);